Who Owns Apple

 CEO Tim Cook

 Apple CEO Tim Cook personally donated $1 million to Trump’s inaugural committee.
-In a post-election statement, he congratulated the incoming president, adding: “We look forward to engaging with you and your administration to help make sure the United States continues to lead with and be fueled by ingenuity, innovation and creativity.”
+He congratulated the incoming president on his 2024 win, later adding: “We look forward to engaging with you and your administration to help make sure the United States continues to lead with and be fueled by ingenuity, innovation and creativity.”

-Cook seems undaunted by the apparent snub.
-At a White House event in August he announced that Apple would be making a $100-billion investment in hardware and software production in the United States.
-During the announcement Cook praised Trump and presented the president with a 24-karat gold gift.
+But Cook wasn’t done there.
+At a White House event in August 2025, he announced that Apple would be making a $100 billion investment in hardware and software production in the United States.
+During the announcement, Cook praised Trump and presented the president with a custom-made 24-karat gold gift.

 At Apple’s annual shareholders’ meeting in February 2025, 97 percent of stakeholders rejected an anti-DEI proposal a conservative think tank submitted, solidifying Apple’s commitment to DEI despite Trump’s demands.
 However, Apple boss Tim Cook has said his company “may have to change its diversity practices as the U.S. legal landscape shifts.”
 Apple’s website continues to express a commitment to diversity and inclusion.